 Exercise Techniques is the third pillar of our orientation program.
 These are basic strength training movements and the goal during this component is to teach proficiency in executing these movements so that they can be performed on their own come time for team training.

 After mastering the exercises above, more advanced exercise prescriptions are then administered.
 The goal by the end of the summer session is, again, to have these young athletes quickly participate in team-wide training come the fall semester.
-As this blog is being written, our program is currently in the third day of orientation and the athletes have responded very well.
+As this blog is being written, our baseball strength and conditioning program is currently in the third day of orientation and the athletes have responded very well.
 During the first week, our position players will be exposed to a clean complex.
 RDL, Clean Pull, High Pull, Hang Clean.
 5 reps at each, we did 5 sets.
 We will also add Front Squat to that complex during that first week.
 More specifically, the program will emphasize Back Squat, Clean and Bench Press for our position players here as well.
 However, if those movements are not the best for a certain person, we make sure to regress the athlete or change the exercise to fit their individual needs.

 Our coaches will progress the majority of the athletes' movement proficiency by simply increasing the load.
 As expected, a few athletes will still need to master these movements before increasing load.
 And this is exactly why this time is so special to our program and especially myself as the performance coach.
 This orientation window allows me to progress and regress new athletes based on their individual needs which will be a huge benefit to our program come beginning of the season and affords me a luxury that may not otherwise be available had this orientation phase not been endorsed by the head coach.

 If you have any comments or questions, please reach out, I would love to hear from you.
 Below is a video series from the three components of our baseball orientation phase.